istio/istio.io/content/en/blog/2020/tradewinds-2020/index.md

 ---
-title: Istio in 2020--Following the Trade Winds
+title: Istio in 2020 - Following the Trade Winds
 subtitle: Istio continues to get faster and easier to use in the 2020 roadmap
-description: A vision statement and roadmap for Istio in 2020
+description: A vision statement and roadmap for Istio in 2020.
 publishdate: 2020-03-03
 attribution: Istio Team
 keywords: [roadmap,security,performance,operator]